SEED-platform/seed/docs/source/kubernetes_deployment.rst

 Charts
 ^^^^^^
 SEED stores its charts in the `charts directory`_ of the Github Repo.
-There are two main charts that are deployed when starting SEED on kubernetes.
+There are two main charts that are deployed when starting SEED on Kubernetes.

 * persistentvolumes - these are the volumes to store SEED media data and SEED postgres data
 * seed - this stores all of the other deployemnt and service files for the application